hofstadter-io/hof-docs/content/code-generation/the-schemas/generator.md

 - Using one generator in another, for example to provide a more advanced CLI for our REST server binary.
 - Building higher level generators, for example an APP which has Client, Server, and Database subgenerators with a single input.

+##### PackageName

+This is the CUE module name of your generator.
+It is used for indexing into the `cue.mod` folder to find your templates and partials from disk.

+_(this will go away once CUE supports the @embed() for this purpose, and likely structural sharing will be needed as well)_